 4-month well-baby checkup

-The four-month appointment is an exciting one because baby will have grown a lot in the two whole months between well-checks, and is starting to become more aware of their environment.
+The four-month checkup is an exciting one because baby will have grown a lot in the two whole months between well-checks, and is starting to become more aware of their environment.
 This is the time your child receives their second round of vaccines for PCV, RV, Hib, IPV and DTaP vaccines.

 6-month well-baby checkup

 Along with the usual steps at the beginning of the appointment, the doctor will talk to you about feedings and introducing solid foods.
 Your doctor will also give recommendations for soothing sore gums during teething.

 At this visit, your little one may receive a third dose of PCV, DTaP and possibly Hib or RV.
 Between the ages of 6 and 18 months, baby will also need a third dose of hep B and IPV.